-The city-recognizes that urban infrastructure, facilities, services and amenities are important to the quality of life of residents, employees and visitors to the community.
-A strong and complete local and regional multimodal transportation system-is and transportation demand management programs are essential to a thriving economy, as they offer options for commuters, helps attract and retain key businesses, and employers and visitors and providees regional access to global markets.
-The city will continue to plan for and invest in urban amenities and infrastructure (such as e.g., bike paths, parks, shared and managed parking, public spaces, quality gathering places, cultural destinations and public art) as well as community services (e.g., open space and mountain parks, high speed internet, fire-rescue, public safety and senior services).
+The city will encourage a strong sustainable economy to generate revenue to fund quality city services and recognizes that urban infrastructure, facilities, services and amenities are important to the quality of life of residents, employees and visitors to the community.
+A strong and complete local and regional multimodal transportation system and transportation demand management programs are essential to a thriving economy, as they offer options for commuters, help attract and retain key businesses, employers and visitors and provide regional access to global markets.
+The city will continue to plan for and invest in urban amenities and infrastructure (e.g., bike paths, parks, shared and managed parking, public spaces, quality gathering places, cultural destinations and public art) as well as community services (e.g., open space and mountain parks, high speed internet, fire-rescue, public safety and senior services).

-5.089 Role of Tourism in the Economy
+5.09 Role of Tourism in the Economy

-The city Rrecognizesing the importance of tourism (e.g., heritage, cultural, sports and open space) to the unique qualities of Boulder economy and, the city will continue to work supports ongoing tourism efforts with various partners including the Boulder Convention and Visitors Bureau, to study the existing and future role of different types of tourism in the community, track the benefits and impact of tourism on the economy and invest in ways-opportunities to support and enhance the sector.
+The city recognizes the importance of tourism (e.g., heritage, cultural, sports and open space) to the Boulder economy and will continue to work with various partners, including the Boulder Convention and Visitors Bureau, to study the existing and future role of different types of tourism in the community, track the benefits and impact of tourism on the economy and invest in opportunities to support and enhance the sector.

-5.0910 Role of Arts, and Cultural, Historic and Parks and Recreation Amenities Programs
+5.10 Role of Arts, Cultural, Historic & Parks & Recreation Amenities

-The city and county recognize arts and culture, historic and parks and recreation amenities as important contributors to the city's economic vitality and quality of life.
-The city and county will work to support and, as appropriate, enhance the resiliency, sustainability and innovation of arts, cultural, historic and parks and recreation amenities so they continue to contribute to the economic vitality of the community, provide unique offerings and foster meaningful connections to Boulder among its residents, workforce and visitors.and encourage further development of arts and cultural programs that can serve as attractors for new business investment and visitors to the eity.
-The city values arts within the public realm and will work to enhance the capacity of arts and culture to act as an economic generator.
+The city and county recognize arts and culture, historic, and parks and recreation amenities as important contributors to the city's economic vitality and quality of life.
+The city and county will work to support and, as appropriate, enhance the resiliency, sustainability and innovation of arts, cultural, historic, and parks and recreation amenities so they continue to contribute to the economic vitality of the community, provide unique offerings and foster meaningful connections to Boulder among its residents, workforce and visitors.

-5.101 Communications Infrastructure
+5.11 Communications Infrastructure

 The city will promote opportunities to enable Boulder residents, businesses, visitors and public or private institutions to connect affordably, easily and securely.
-The city will-and county will support and facilitate the development of technologically\advanced communications infrastructure (-e.g., broadband) and other improvements that will provide support to serve the community, help businesses thrive and grow-as well as, facilitate foster the growth of emerging telecommunications industries and support emergency systems.
+The city and county will support and facilitate the development of technologically advanced communications infrastructure (e.g., broadband) and other improvements that serve the community, help businesses thrive and grow, foster the growth of emerging telecommunications industries and support emergency systems.

-Sustainable and Resilient Business Practices
+Sustainable & Resilient Business Practices

-5.142 Sustainable Business Practices
+5.12 Sustainable Business Practices

-The city and county will promote and encouragesupport sustainable and energy efficient business practices and.
-The city will continue to establish and maintain programs to assist businesses and individualsin reducing energy costs, in exploringe solutions to employing sustainable practices., Potential solutions for exploration include reducing waste and GHG emissions, increasing building energy efficiency (in existing or renovated structures), conserving water, making building renovations to reduce greenhouse gas emissions and reducing transportation impacts, and procuring local, recycled, and compostable materials, products and services.
+The city and county will support sustainable and energy-efficient business practices and establish and maintain programs to assist businesses in exploring solutions to sustainable practices.
+Potential solutions for exploration include reducing waste and GHG emissions, increasing building energy efficiency (in existing or renovated structures), conserving water, reducing transportation impacts, and procuring local, recycled and compostable materials, products and services.

-5.123 Home Occupations
+5.13 Home Occupations

-The city and county will evaluate regulations for home\home-based occupations to balance potential impacts to residential neighborhoods and reflect the goal of allowing more flexibility to have home-home-based businesses, neighborhood services, and employment opportunities.
-The city\and\county\supports the innovative, creative and entrepreneurial activitiesy of residents, including those who are in the very early stages of creating start-up companies or providing neighborhood services.
-The city and county will continue to develop policies that result in reducing\supports people's efforts to reduce\the number and length of trips through working from home and will-revise its regulations to be responsive to new uses and types of businesses, and neighborhood services that may be compatible with residential areas.
+The city and county will evaluate regulations for home-based occupations to balance potential impacts to residential neighborhoods and reflect the goal of allowing more flexibility to have home-based businesses, neighborhood services and employment opportunities.
+The city and county support the innovative, creative and entrepreneurial activities of residents, including those who are in the very early stages of creating startup companies or providing neighborhood services.
+The city and county will continue to develop policies that result in reducing the number and length of trips through working from home and revise regulations to be responsive to new uses and types of businesses and neighborhood services that may be compatible with residential areas.

-5.134 Responsive to Changes in the Marketplace
+5.14 Responsive to Changes in the Marketplace